 5.3.1 Application delay of the minimum scheduling offset restriction

 When the UE is scheduled with DCI format 0_1, 0_3, 1_1 or 1_3 with a 'Minimum applicable scheduling offset indicator' field in slot n, it shall determine the K0min and K2min values, if configured respectively, to be applied, while the previously applied K0min and/or K2min values are applied until the new values take effect.
-If the DCI in slot n also indicates an active DL (UL) BWP change for a serving cell, the indicated K0min (K2min) value in the new active DL (UL) BWP, if configured, is applied from the slot indicated by the slot offset value of the time domain resource assignment field in the DCI.
+If the DCI in slot n also indicates an active DL (UL) BWP change for a serving cell, the indicated K0min (K2min) value in the new active DL (UL) BWP, if configured, is applied from the slot indicated by the slot offset value of the time domain resource assignment field for the cell with smallest serving cell index among the cell(s) scheduled in the DCI.
 Otherwise, change of applied minimum scheduling offset restriction indication carried by DCI in slot n, shall be applied in slot n+X of the scheduling cell.
 The UE does not expect to be scheduled with DCI format 0_1, 0_3, 1_1 or 1_3 with 'Minimum applicable scheduling offset indicator' field indicating another change to K0min or K2min for the same active BWP of the scheduled cell before slot n+X of the scheduling cell.